5 Cut & Carry Goat Fodder plants that Chickens, Pigs, Cattle and People can also eat

 I've cooked arrowroot tubers for pigs who don't like them raw.
 I put them in a pot, cover them with water, bring that to the boil, then turn off the heat and let it sit for 8 to 12 hours.
 Even our fussy pigs have loved them like this.

 Poultry love arrowroot foliage.
-If they’re allowed access to them, chickens will also peck away at the tubers.
-In the future, I have it in mind to experiment with finding out if the starchy tubers can replace any part of the grain in the chooks’ diet.
+If they’re allowed access to them, chickens will completely defoliate the entire plant and will also peck away at the tubers.
+In the future, I have it in mind to experiment with finding out if the starchy tubers can replace any part of the grain in the chickens’ diet.

 Queensland Arrowroot is a useful plant in many other ways beside the critters it can feed: